lsst-dm/dmtn-313/index.md

 **Additional Observations**: During the test, **AuxTel was observing**, and calibration frames were being transferred and ingested to the embargo rack.
 In the past, this dual load caused ingest problems—but in this test, **AuxTel ingest operated normally**.
 The successful ingest alongside active science processing suggests that the embargo rack and I/O infrastructure can now sustain concurrent operational loads, with the caveat that LATISS data is only one detector and this may not hold for LSSTCam.

-This test demonstrated that:

-- Detector-level clustering is an effective strategy for ISR-heavy stages.
-- Several bottlenecks (graph generation, scheduling, step parallelism) have clear mitigation paths.
+In summary, this test demonstrated that detector-level clustering is an effective strategy for ISR-heavy stages.
+Several bottlenecks (graph generation, slurm scheduling, task parallelism) were found and have clear mitigation paths.

 ### Batch Test 2: HTCondor, DDF

 **Configuration:**

+- **Date**: 2025-03-04
 - **Dataset**: `2.2i/raw/OR5/DDF/day1/DM-48585`
 - **submit_dir**: `/sdf/group/rubin/shared/campaigns/LSSTCam-imSim-OR5-htcondor-newday/submit/LSSTCam-imSim/OR5/runs/nightlyValidation2_day1/w_2025_09/DM-49179`
 - **Pipeline version**: `w_2025_09`
 - **Workflow manager**: HTCondor
 - **Submission details**:
   - Allocated 8,000 cores at the start
   - `--auto` resource allocation from that point onward
   - BPS submissions: 53 groups, 20 seconds between submissions (down from 50s on Day 1)
   - Step 3 split into 20-patch groups to avoid quantum graph (QG) memory errors